Commentary: How far should we go to identify radicalised individuals?

 As the threat of terrorism looms large, Singapore should certainly welcome a stronger response.
 But how do we step up early warning without compromising on our community space and bonds?

-SINGAPORE: On Monday (Jun 12), the Ministry of Home Affairs announced the detention of the first Singaporean woman under the Internal Security Act.
+SINGAPORE: On Monday (Jun 12), the Ministry of Home Affairs announced the first Singaporean woman to be detained for radicalism under the Internal Security Act.
 Syaikhah Izzah Zahrah Al Ansari, a 22-year-old mother of one was a contract worker at the PAP Community Foundation Sparkletots pre-school.

 Given the spate of attacks around the world over the past few weeks and the heightened threat level in Singapore, it is not surprising that countries including Singapore have doubled down to increase focus and scrutiny on potential terrorist threats.